billychasen/billots/README.rst

 Testing
 =======

 Testing can be done locally, but there are also two networks currently running (billots testnet runs on ``mint1.billots.org ports 17333-17335`` and live runs on ``mint1.billots.org ports 7333-7335``).

-You can request billots on the testnet to play with here.
+You can request billots on the testnet to play at http://billots.org/test_billots.

 Installing
 ==========